valeriecmcho/WD-Hands-On-2-main/README.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
  Demonstration project for cards and hero with variants of animation and themes.
+Hero parts are crucial for drawing in visitors and establishing the overall tone of the website.
+They serve a critical function in making a good first impression and directing users further into the website because they are typically the first thing visitors see when they land on a webpage.
 </div>

 <br />